thyrlian/SonarOnDocker/README.md

     docker pull mysql
     ```

-2. (Optional - Mac only) There is a permission problem when mounting a host directory in MySQL container using `boot2docker`.
+2. (Optional - Mac only) There is a permission problem when mount a host directory in MySQL container using `boot2docker`.

     ```console
     [ERROR] InnoDB: Operating system error number 13 in a file operation.